The Ultimate Patagonian Experience:

 Where We Travel

 The coast of Chile stretches for over 4300 kilometers, providing endless opportunities for kayakers.
-The region we have chosen for our tours is considered Northern Patagonia and is part of the Aisen Region.
+The region we have chosen for our tours is considered Northern Patagonia and is part of the Aysen Region.
 Most people think that the southernmost portion of Chile (Southern Patagonia) is the most rugged and wild, but think again.
-We will take you into difficult to access areas with stunning landscapes, abundant wildlife, hot springs and glaciers dropping into the sea, all while enjoying the Spirit of the West safety and service you have come to expect.
+We will take you into difficult to access areas with stunning landscapes, abundant wildlife, hot springs and glaciers dropping into the sea, all while enjoying the Spirit of the West Adventures safety and service you have come to expect.

 When to Go